wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-automate/introduction-power-automate/includes/2-what-power-automate-value-brings-you.md

 ## Add artificial intelligence to your flow without writing code

-Before the Power Platform adding functionality such as image or text processing required an advanced computer  or coding knowledge.
+Before the Power Platform, adding functionality such as image or text processing required an advanced computer  or coding knowledge.
 There was code to write, data models to design and train, and a lot of complicated logic.
 The Power Platform, however, has "democratized" artificial intelligence by providing a wizard-based interface for building and training your model.
 This unlocks the power of Azure Machine Learning and Cognitive services without writing a single line of code.

 To take advantage of these AI capabilities you must first build a model.
 From [https://make.PowerApps.com](https://make.PowerApps.com) a wizard guides you through building and training the model.
 Currently, there are four available AI models available to build: